*Hello future V2V passengers. Please consider this update to my V2V Empress review before purchasing those tickets!

 I should note this passenger service has been attempted before, but as Cesar explained to me on the return trip, not like this.
 The service on board is unlike anything you will find in British Columbia or Canada for that matter.
 The prices do reflect this though.
 Premium Comfort is $120, 1st Class is $199, and Royal Comfort is $240.

 These fares are one-way prices and may be out of reach for many who want to experience this wonderful service.
-V2V is aware of this and is already is in talks with Harbour Air to provide a ferry/flight package which will address cost and time.
+V2V is aware of this and is already is in talks with Harbour Air to provide a ferry/flight package that will address cost and time.
 With talks of expanding service to downtown Seattle, it sounds like the V2V Empress is around for the long term.

 I certainly hope it is here to stay and that it inspires other visionaries.
 Perhaps this will be a spark for the expansion of transportation options and the beginning of better connecting Canada’s prettiest parts.
 Time will tell.